lauratravin/lauratravin.github.io/_posts/2021-04-11-rails_final_project.markdown

 Process description:
 * Describe the models, attributes and relationships (associations)
-* Create the flows and define what information whi
+* Create the flow and define what information we want to show and which data with need to create that information.
 * Create the migrations
 * Create the controllers
 * Create the views